 my favorite kitchen

-This is my favorite kitchen of all time, designed and built by my same friend, Tad Hellmann.
+Oh how I loved this kitchen, probably because it was my first kitchen that I designed from scratch with my friend, Tad Hellmann.
 Maybe the kitchen stuck with me because it was like a first love, the one you never quite forget.
-Anyway, Tad flew in from Milwaukee for the night, sketched the room and returned 8 weeks (or so) later with this kitchen.
-Yes, he is that good.
+But it was also because it was an easy kitchen, a happy kitchen, always filled with friends and family.
+Isn't that what kitchens should be?
+Anyway, Tad flew in from Milwaukee for the night, listened to my list, sketched the room and returned 8 weeks (or so) later with this kitchen.
+Yes, he is that good and he and I can always make magic in minutes.
+He feeds my instant gratification gene.
 Plus I think he's a genius and trust him implicitly.
 I gave him all my requirements and he put them to paper.
-It was small but lived large, which is my fave.
+It was small but lived large, my favorite combination.

-Among my must-haves: the sink and stove could not be visible from the family room; a wet bar; wine storage; a dedicated desk area with bulletin board; a double oven; a double sink; seating for as many people as possible at the counter; a vented range with hood; tons of storage under and above every counter; ability to service the dining room without losing cabinet space (notice the pass thru!!); mirrored cabinets and back splash for the bar to add dimension.
+Among my must-haves: the sink and stove could not be visible from the family room; a wet bar; wine storage; a dedicated desk area with bulletin board; a double oven; a double sink; seating for as many people as possible at the counter; a vented range with hood; tons of storage under and above every counter; ability to service the dining room without losing cabinet space (notice the pass thru to the dining room with bi-fold doors, would you let me do that in your home? - without them I would have lost all that counter and cabinet space); mirrored cabinets and backsplash to give the illusion of space and add dimension.

 This is the family room that belonged to the kitchen above.
 Any house I move into has to have a fireplace in the main living area along with a TV and lots of seating.
 Winter is my favorite season because I can light a fire every night and the days are short which means lots of ambient lights on dimmers - my favorite environment.